Learning how to compose music later in life

 Equipment

-Powering up: Equipment and software
+Powering up: equipment and software

 Anne's home music recording set up with laptop, keyboard, monitor, computer mouse, headphones, midi cc controller, studio speakers, and various electronic equipment on a desk.